microsoft/language-server-protocol/_specifications/lsp/3.18/workspace/didChangeWorkspaceFolders.md

 > *Since version 3.6.0*

 The `workspace/didChangeWorkspaceFolders` notification is sent from the client to the server to inform the server about workspace folder configuration changes.
 A server can register for this notification by using either the _server capability_ `workspace.workspaceFolders.changeNotifications` or by using the dynamic capability registration mechanism.
-To dynamically register for the `workspace/didChangeWorkspaceFolders` send a `client/registerCapability` request from the server to the client.
-The registration parameter must have a `registrations` item of the following form, where `id` is a unique id used to unregister the capability (the example uses a UUID):
+To dynamically register for the `workspace/didChangeWorkspaceFolders`, send a `client/registerCapability` request from the server to the client.
+The registration parameter must have a `registrations` item of the following form, where `id` is a unique ID used to unregister the capability (the example uses a UUID):
 ```ts
 {
 	id: "28c6150c-bd7b-11e7-abc4-cec278b6b50a",